pdare/Everforest-Godot/README.md

 ## Full Everforest Theme for Godot Engine

-Complete Everforest theme overhaul for the [Godot Game Engine](https://github.com/godotengine) including icons and built in code editor based on the [Everforest theme](https://github.com/sainnhe/everforest-vscode) for VSCode by [sainnhe](https://github.com/sainnhe)
+Complete Everforest theme overhaul for the [Godot Game Engine](https://github.com/godotengine) including icons and built in code editor based on the [Everforest theme](https://github.com/sainnhe/everforest) by [sainnhe](https://github.com/sainnhe)

 This is for Godot 4.x and will not work for 3.x versions and you will have to build the engine from source to utilize all theme colors